-The obstetrics and gynecology residency program offers an excellent clinical and surgical experience in all aspects of obstetrics and gynecology with all subspecialties being represented.
-There is a significant volume and breadth of clinical cases.
+The obstetrics and gynecology residency program oﬀers an excellent clinical and surgical experience in all aspects of obstetrics and gynecology with all subspecialties being represented.
+There is a signiﬁcant volume and breadth of clinical cases.
+In addition to standard rotations, the program boasts a range of clinical highlights including the Foundations Block designed to ease the transition to residency, the Longitudinal Ambulatory Rotation aimed to facilitate transition to practice, and the opportunity to participate in outreach gynecology in Iqaluit through a well-established and high volume program.
 In addition, there are strong basic science research groups in maternal fetal medicine , reproductive endocrinology, and gynecologic oncology.

 Our Academic Half Day program is a comprehensive program comprised of lectures encompassing the Royal College Objectives of Training for Ob/Gyne and SOGC guidelines, Wellness Topics, Minimally invasive Surgery Simulation, Simulation Labs and Anatomy Labs.
 These sessions have been highly evaluated and praised by our residents.

 Resident research is a strong component of our program with extensive publications arising from collaborative projects led by our residents and supported by nationally and internationally recognized Faculty in our Department.
+Our program has a dedicated Resident Research Program Director and Resident Research Committee to assist residents in achieving their research goals.
 In addition to clinical research, residents can choose to join a strong and growing collaborative of educators with a focus in simulation, team training, patient quality and safety, and the learning environment.
 We strive to harness the academic strengths and passions of the individual resident by helping them to network within the department so that they are supported by an expert team.
-At an annual event, informally known as, “research speed-dating", we assemble all of our residents and research mentors in one space and explore common interests in research.
-An annual Resident Research Day is held off-site for residents and faculty that showcases our residents’ scholarly work.
+At an annual event, informally known as, “research speed-dating”, we assemble all of our residents and research mentors in one space and explore common interests in research.
+An annual Resident Research Day is held oﬀ-site for residents and faculty that showcases our residents’ scholarly work.

 We have the BEST (and kindest) academic manager/program coordinator in the country.
 Trainees from the University of Ottawa will emerge from residency as competent consultant generalist Ob/Gyns, ready to practice anywhere they want, or ready to seek subspecialty training in the ﬁeld of their choice.